sergiomsilva/alpr-unconstrained/README.md

 $ cd darknet && make
 ```

-The current version was tested in an Ubuntu 16.04 machine, with Keras 2.0.6 and TensorFlow 1.5.0.
+**The current version was tested in an Ubuntu 16.04 machine, with Keras 2.0.6, TensorFlow 1.5.0 and Python 2.7.**

 ## Download Models